Pharmacy Residency Program

 Training the next generation of New Orleans healthcare professionals

-For students of Pharm.D. education, UMC’s Post Graduate Year 1 (PGY1) pharmacy practice residency helps them to develop their necessary clinical pharmacy skills to help patients in their care.
-By offering medical residents diverse experiences in a variety of disciplines, our program helps them gain a comprehensive view of pharmaceutical care.
+University Medical Center’s Post Graduate Year 1 (PGY1) pharmacy practice residency helps residents develop the necessary clinical pharmacy skills to help patients in their care.
+By offering pharmacy residents diverse experiences in a variety of disciplines, our program helps them gain a comprehensive view of pharmaceutical care.

-The PGY1 Pharmacy Residency at University Medical Center New Orleans provides twelve months of training in all aspects of advanced pharmacy practice.
+The PGY1 Pharmacy Residency at University Medical Center provides 12 months of training in all aspects of advanced pharmacy practice.

 - Acute patient care